neverbehind/the-accomplishment-system/the-system/README.md

 When we take responsibility for the outcomes that we see in our vision of a future state, we open the door to creativity.
 When we ask ourselves, "what can I do to move this along?" magic happens.

 ## Tools

 ### Tool #1 - Daily Commitment Journal

-The Daily Commitment Journal or your Daily Log for short, is a simple notebook in which you keep the commitments you have made.
+The Daily Commitment Journal or your Daily Log for short, can be as simple as a notebook in which you keep the commitments you have made.

 ### Tool #2 - The Accomplishment Tracker™ Notebooks and Pages